Compressed Air Powered Human Exoskeleton Suit for Material Handling and Disaster Management (DRUSE 2018)

-This Exoskeleton is using Pneumatic Artificial Muscle to power upper body of the suit and passive lower body suit with control enable locking mechanism is used to transfer force through the links to ground also this exoskeleton is equipped with sensors as to work autonomously with onboard power supply.
+This Exoskeleton is using Pneumatic Artificial Muscle to power upper body of the suit and passive lower bodysuit with control enable locking mechanism is used to transfer force through the links to the ground also this exoskeleton is equipped with sensors as to work autonomously with onboard power supply.

 As students of Engineering, we always extract ideas from entertainment sources such as movies and comics.
 The idea of making exoskeleton came from the movie Ironman.
 The idea could be correlated to an increasing number of applications for an exoskeleton, such as decreased fatigue and increased productivity whilst unloading supplies or enabling a soldier to carry heavy objects while running or climbing.

 An exoskeleton is an artificial bodysuit that enables wearer with ability-enhancing properties such as inhuman strength, enhanced work durability, functioning as armour, superior capabilities that would be impossible to obtain otherwise.
 There are different types of exoskeletons depending on the requirement of external power source and capabilities

 Does not require a power supply, requires human effort, Harnesses body power and save

 energy, helps us in posture, Lightweight and easy to use.

 Requires power supply, does not require human effort, big and heavy, helps to do jobs which